Parmesan Crusted Zucchini (Video)

 More Ideas for Cheesy Zucchini:

-Low-Carb and Gluten-Free Parmesan Encrusted Zucchini is the perfect way to cook zucchini and this is a recipe the whole family will love!
+Low-Carb and Gluten-Free Parmesan Crusted Zucchini is the perfect way to cook zucchini and this is an extra-easy recipe the whole family will love!
+In fact, I bet this zucchini plus parmesan recipe is something you'll make over and over during zucchini season.

 Ingredients